Command Line Interface (CLI)

 To use the CLI without a keypair, you can use token-based authentication.
 For more information, see Token-based Authentication for the CLI.

-Python version 2.7.5 or 3.5 or later, running on Mac, Windows, or Linux.
+Python version 3.5 or later, running on Mac, Windows, or Linux.
 Note that if you use the CLI Installer and do not have Python on your machine, the Installer offers to automatically install Python for you.
 If you already have Python installed on your machine, you can use the

 python --versioncommand to find out which version is installed.